codefellows-portland-javascript-401d4/express-mongo-resources/README.md

 -I promise the mongoose will work expressly!

 This is a RESTful API on nodeJS that delivers content from MongoDB.
-The API routes to 2 endpoints and a static page compiled and rendered with pug. _Please see the associated sections for suggested reconfiguration instructions_.
+The API routes to 2 endpoints and a Pug page. *Now with *MORE* database statistical analysis.  _Please see the associated sections for suggested reconfiguration instructions_.

 ### Authors